Shoot From Below Set

 Other Fittings

-This is basically all you need.
+This parts in the picture are basically all you need.
 Add a pressure bottle or a pump and you have enough to get started.
-I like to know what pressure is being used so I also add a pressure gauge.

-I bought a range of pumps to try (from small to large,) and from these there are 2 that I use, the pump in the photos above and a smaller one.
+As with the other things, I bought a range of pumps to try (from small to large,) and from these there are 2 that I found worked well.

 5V-12V 520 DC motor